lsst/ap_pipe/doc/lsst.ap.pipe/apdb.rst

 .. warning::

-   As in Gen 2, make sure the APDB is created with a configuration consistent with the one used by the pipeline.
+   Make sure the APDB is created with a configuration consistent with the one used by the pipeline.
    Note that the pipeline file given by ``-p`` may include APDB config overrides of its own.
    You can double-check what configuration is being run by calling :command:`pipetask run` with the ``--show config="apdb*"`` argument, though this lists *all* configuration options, including those left at their defaults.